wasp-os/wasp-os/docs/appguide.rst

 ----------

-This API primer introduces some of the most important and frequently used interfaces for WASP.
-For more comprehensive coverage see the :ref:`WASP Reference Manual` which contains extensive API documentation covering the entire of WASP, including its drivers.
+This API primer introduces some of the most important and frequently used interfaces for wasp-os.
+For more comprehensive coverage see the :ref:`Wasp-os Reference Manual` which contains extensive API documentation covering the entire of wasp-os, including its drivers.

 System management
 ~~~~~~~~~~~~~~~~~